Skip to content

 Key Experimental Results

-Four Evaluation Benchmarks
+Four Benchmarks

-DDD17-Ins DDD17-Seg 3,890 352×200 6 Coarse-grained instance segmentation
+DDD17-Ins DDD17-Seg 3,890 352×200 6 Coarse Instance Seg

-DSEC11-Ins DSEC-Semantic 2,809 640×440 11 Medium-grained instance segmentation
+DSEC11-Ins DSEC-Semantic 2,809 640×440 11 Medium Instance Seg

-DSEC19-Ins DSEC-Semantic 2,809 640×440 19 Fine-grained instance segmentation
+DSEC19-Ins DSEC-Semantic 2,809 640×440 19 Fine Instance Seg

-DSEC-Part DSEC-Semantic 2,809 640×440 9 (5+4) Part-level segmentation
+DSEC-Part DSEC-Semantic 2,809 640×440 9 (5+4) Part-level Seg

-Main Results (Table 1: Closed-Set Instance Segmentation, Box Prompt AP)
+Main Results (Table 1: Closed-Set Instance Segmentation, Box prompt AP)

-Method Category DDD17-Ins AP DSEC11-Ins AP DSEC19-Ins AP Inference Time (ms) Params (M)
+Method Category DDD17-Ins AP DSEC11-Ins AP DSEC19-Ins AP Latency (ms) Params (M)

 OVSAM AR-CDG 21.6 22.2 11.6 102.27 314.7